From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Time Quasicrystal (TQC): general definition

-The schematic provided in FIG. \ref{Fig:Schematic-drive} likely illustrates how the system transitions between the different Hamiltonian regimes over time.
-This visual representation can be very helpful for understanding the sequence of events that govern the system's dynamics during the driving protocol.
+This construction ensures that, during the driving protocol, the system dynamically transitions through distinct Hamiltonian regimes in a well-defined sequence, thereby shaping its overall evolution.

-The driving terms $h_2(t) \cos(\Omega t)$ and $h_2(t) \sin(\Omega t)$ in Eq. \eqref{Eq:quasi-Hamiltonian-drive}, are consistent with the definition of quasiperiodicity as specified in Eq. \ref{Eq:quasiperiod-Hamiltonian}.
-This consistency can be confirmed through the Fourier expansion given by:
+According to Eq. (\ref{Eq:h1-h2}), the driving terms $h_2(t) \cos(\Omega t)$ and $h_2(t) \sin(\Omega t)$ in Eq. \eqref{Eq:quasi-Hamiltonian-drive}, are consistent with the definition of quasiperiodicity as specified in Eq. \ref{Eq:quasiperiod-Hamiltonian}.
+This consistency can be verified through their Fourier expansion, which is given by:

 where, $\omega=\frac{2\pi}{T}$ and $c_{n_1}$ are the coefficients of the expansion.
-The Fourier expansion of the driving terms indicates that they can exhibit quasiperiodic behavior, which is essential for the emergence of TQCs.
-The coefficients $c_{n_1}$ in the expansion will determine the specific nature of the quasiperiodicity, and the interplay between the various frequencies $n_1\omega+n_2\Omega$ can lead to complex dynamics.
+The coefficients $c_{n_1}$ in the expansion will determine the specific nature of the quasiperiodicity, and the interplay between the various frequencies $n_1\omega+n_2\Omega$ can lead to complex dynamics\cite{FTS}.